-Against this background, what are likely to be the consequences of encouraging systems of individual titles or regularising insecure tenure as recommended by the World Bank?
-Will they:
+Against this background, what are likely to be the consequences of encouraging systems of individual titles or regularising insecure tenure as recommended by the Bank?
+To what extent will they succeed in:

-- 1. encourage investment in housing construction and improvements; - 2. improve access to formal channels of credit; - 3. widen the property tax revenue base of local authorities; - 4. enable urban development authorities to increase their influence over land and housing markets and - 5. improve the efficiency and; - 6. the equity characteristics of such markets?
+1) encouraging investment in housing construction and improvements; 2) improving access to formal channels of credit and; 3) widening the property tax revenue base of local authorities?
+Also, to what extent will they 4) enable urban development authorities to increase their influence over land and housing markets and improve 5) the efficiency and 6) the equity characteristics of such markets?